shashikbanda/client-server-chat/README.md

+### Program Description

+- This repo contains code for a server (which is always on) and a client (which connects to the server).
+- The server code was written in C. The client code was written in Python.
+- The server-client communication is over a TCP connection, implemented using the Sockets API.

-Instructions for running client/server code:
+### Instructions for running client/server code:

 There are two files, clientserve.py and clientchat.c.

-Testing on flip1.engr.oregonstate.edu… make sure both terminal A and B are running on flip1.
+Both client and server must be running on same server (or localhost).
 On Terminal A:
-- start the server first: python clientserve.py 43341
+- start the server first: python clientserve.py <PORT NUM>

 On Terminal B:
 - compile the C, client code: gcc chatclient.c -o chatclient
-- run the chat client: ./chatclient 172.0.0.1 43341
+- run the chat client: ./chatclient 172.0.0.1 <PORT NUM>

-A message will appear on both the client and server terminals saying “Successfully connected on port 43341”
+A message will appear on both the client and server terminals saying “Successfully connected on port <PORT NUM>”

 The chatclient will have command of input.
 He/She can send a message of up to 500 characters.
 Once they hit enter, the message is sent to server and server will have command.